jariwilms/Particles/README.md

 ## Features

 ## Libraries
-The following libraries are required:
+The following libraries were used:
 * OpenCL
 * GLFW
 * GLAD